 When it came to writing, Jeannine had endless dreams, but no idea where to begin until she started a personal blog a few years ago. , The blog became a space for her random writing, documenting her thoughts and experiences.
 She started contributing articles to publications both in Seychelles and the United Kingdom alongside her teaching career.
 Jeannine has always had a burning desire to create a magazine, and finally, in 2019 she started working on the project.

 Since starting a family in 2010 she moved out of the corporate world and became a freelance writer/consultant in the Middle East.
 Freelancing for publications such as Emirates Women, Mother Baby and Child Dubai, Yogalife Magazine Dubai, Doha Mums and Pot Pourri Magazine, Seychelles.
-She also launched her Teacher Training Yoga/Meditation 300 hour and started teaching pre- and post-natal yoga, teaching for large 5-star hotels.
+She also launched her Teacher Training Yoga/Meditation 300 hours and started teaching pre-and post-natal yoga, teaching for large 5-star hotels.

 In April 2017 she moved to Bristol, UK and concentrated her efforts in a Mindfulness qualification with Bangor University and focused on entering the education industry with these new skills.
 In 2019 she completed her Teachers and Mental Health Lead Diploma.

-As a qualified Level 1 UK Mindfulness Practitioner Natalie conducts Mindfulness Based Stress Reduction Based courses for the youth in schools across Bristol.
-She also shares the program at Off The Record, a mental health social movement for those aged 11-25 suffering post-traumatic stress disorder and addictions
+As a qualified Level 1 UK Mindfulness Practitioner Natalie conducts Mindfulness-Based Stress Reduction Based courses for the youth in schools across Bristol.
+She also shares the program at Off The Record, a mental health social movement for those aged 11-25 suffering from post-traumatic stress disorder and addictions

 Rhonda joins us from Western Australia, with a mixed background in radio, television, marketing, public relations and copywriting.
-She’s excited to contribute her 18 years’ experience to help connect Seychellois women around the world so they inspire and support each other.
+She’s excited to contribute her 18 years of experience to help connect Seychellois women around the world so they inspire and support each other.